-SHORT-TERM SUSPENSION WITH ON-SITE ALTERNATIVE INSTRUCTION: NOT TO EXCEED TEN SCHOOL DAYS
+SHORT-TERM SUSPENSION WITH ON-SITE ALTERNATIVE INSTRUCTION: NOT TO EXCEED TEN SCHOOL DAYS have adequate facilities or staff to provide a supervised alternative program.

-Because we believe that students can benefit from instruction in a school setting even when suspension is an appropriate disciplinary response, we provide alternative instruction for suspended students within the school setting unless the severity of the conduct leading to the suspension makes immediate return to school inappropriate or the school does not have adequate facilities or staff to provide a supervised alternative program.
 To the extent possible, the alternative in-school instruction program will be hosted at the student's home school or another KIPP NYC school with adequate facilities.
 The alternative program will provide counseling support and the same or substantially similar academic curriculum that students would receive if attending regular classes.
 Alternative instruction will be provided for at least two hours per day.
 Following any suspension, students will participate in a restorative process with any students or staff involved in the removal.